Ian Dury: Personal life

-Dury married Elizabeth "Betty" Rathmell on 3 June 1967 in Barnstaple, Devon, and they had two children, Jemima and Baxter, in 1969 and 1971, respectively.
+Dury married Elizabeth "Betty" Rathmell on 3 June 1967 in Barnstaple, Devon, and they had two children, Jemima (born 1969) and Baxter (born 1971).
 In 1973 Dury left the family, who were living at the time in a Buckinghamshire village, and moved back to London to pursue his music career.

 He lived with his partner Denise Roudette for six years after he moved back to London, renting 40 Oval Mansions in Kennington, which The Guardian referred to as "one of London's most notorious squatted buildings" and Dury himself dubbed "Catshit Mansions".

 Dury and Rathmell divorced in 1985 but remained close.
-Starting in 1986 he had a year-long relationship with actor Jane Horrocks, whom he met while they both performed in Jim Cartright's play Road and they remained friends until his death.
+Starting in 1986 he had a year-long relationship with actress Jane Horrocks, whom he met while they both performed in Jim Cartright's play Road, and they remained friends until his death.

-Dury married sculptor Sophy Tilson in 1998, with whom he had two children Bill and Albert.
-Both have musical projects based in London — Rifle and Bill Dury and the Healers.
+Dury married sculptor Sophy Tilson in 1998, with whom he had two children, Bill and Albert.
+Both have musical projects based in London—Rifle and Bill Dury and the Healers.